bor0/gidti/manuscript/chapter5.md

 X> ### Exercise 12
 X>
-X> Observe the similarity between this proof and the proof in section 2.4.2.
+X> Observe the similarity between this proof and the proof in Section 2.4.2.

 ### 5.2.4.
 Ordering